Great Grimsby and Cleethorpes

 Great Grimsby and Cleethorpes is a constituency of the House of Commons in the UK Parliament.
 Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election and has been represented in Parliament by Melanie Onn of the Labour Party since then.
 Onn was previously MP for the predecessor constituency of Great Grimsby from 2015 to 2019.
+The Conservative Party candidate, Lia Nici, was MP for Great Grimsby.

 The constituency name refers to the Lincolnshire towns of Great Grimsby and Cleethorpes.